jubitaneja/souper-cgo20-artifact/README.md

 This repository guides you to build and test our work that is accepted at the **CGO 2020**.

-Our work is open source.
+Our work builds on an open source superoptimizer for LLVM IR, Souper.
+It tests the precision and soundness of
+LLVM's dataflow analyses for version 8.0.
 You can build it easily with some assumptions on pre-requisites listed further.

 ## Contents